Lot 596

 Footnote

-The identity of Gowan is unclear, but may relate to the family of stone masons active in Edinburgh in the 18th and 19th centuries.
+The identity of Gowan is unclear, but may relate to the family of stone masons active in Edinburgh in the late 18th and 19th centuries.
 See the entry in ‘A Biographical Dictionary of Sculptors in Britain, 1660-1851’; Gowan, Alexander, of Edinburgh, d.
 1803; According to one 19th-century source Alexander Gowan spent some time in the studio of Louis François Roubiliac (Scott 1880, 13, cited by Pearson 1990, 50).
 He had established himself as a marble cutter at Abbey Hill, Edinburgh by 1780.
 In 1784 he entered into a partnership with James Gowan and in 1793 his two sons Charles and William Gowan joined the business.
 In 1856 a speaker at the Royal Association for the Promotion of the Fine Arts in Scotland recalled that around 1800 the ‘marble yard at Abbey Hill ... was then and long after the only studio in Edinburgh where marble was cut’ (RAPFAS 1856, cited by Pearson 1991, 46).
 Gowan died at Edinburgh on 30 March 1803.
 An elaborately decorated tablet commemorating John Fullerton, at Inveresk, which is signed ‘Gowan’ is probably by this sculptor.
 Literary References: Woodward 1977 (vol 1, pt 2), 82; Pearson 1991, 46, 50

 As part of works to Gilmerton House, East Lothian, in December 1808, 'a new chimney piece of statutory marble' was supplied by W. and C. Gowan of Abbeyhill, Edinburgh.